yangymargaret/REUNION/README.md

   cell type 0 represents PBMC data

 - --path_save: the directory where the ATAC-seq and RNA-seq normalized read count matrix of the metacells are saved, default = '.'

     The default parameter represents the ATAC-seq and RNA-seq metacell data are saved in the same directory of the code.
 Please change this parameter to the directory of data.

     Please name the ATAC-seq and RNA-seq data of the metacells in the following format: atac_meta_$data_file_type.extension, rna_meta_$data_file_type, where $data_file_type was specified using the 'data_file_type' parameter as shown above.

     'extension' represents the file format.
 ReDiscover supports the following file formats: (1) anndata, extension=ad or h5ad; (2) the original or compressed tab-delimited tsv, txt files or csv files, extension=tsv, txt, csv, or tsv.gz, txt.gz, csv.gz;

 - --atac_meta: the filename of the ATAC-seq read count matrix of the metacells, default = -1.
-If this parameter is specified, ReDiscover will not the 'path_save' parameter as shown above to locate the ATAC-seq data of the metacells.
+If this parameter is specified, ReDiscover will not use the 'path_save' parameter as shown above to locate the ATAC-seq data of the metacells.

 - --rna_meta: the filename of the RNA-seq read count matrix of the metacells, default = -1.
-If this parameter is specified, ReDiscover will not the 'path_save' parameter as shown above to locate the RNA-seq data of the metacells.
+If this parameter is specified, ReDiscover will not use the 'path_save' parameter as shown above to locate the RNA-seq data of the metacells.

-- --method_type_feature_link: the method which provides initially estimated peak-TF associations as input to ReDiscover, default = 'Unify'
+- --method_type_feature_link: the method which provides initially estimated peak-TF associations as input to ReDiscover, default = 'Unify'.
 The default parameter represents using the peak-TF associations predicted by Unify as input.

   ReDiscover can also take peak-TF associations predicted by other methods as input.
 In that case, pleaes provide the name of the corresponding method.